-If you or a loved one has been injured or killed in a bicycle accident involving another vehicle, call the experienced attorneys of Altizer Law, P.C.
-Our attorneys, graduates of two of the top law schools in the nation, have a long history of representing people injured in cycling accidents.
+If you or a loved one has been injured or killed in a bicycle accident involving another vehicle, call the experienced legal team of Altizer Law, P.C.
+Bettina Altizer is a trusted attorney with a long history of representing people injured in cycling accidents.
 We will help you gather the reports related to your accident and your injuries and help you understand the liability issues associated with bicycle accident cases in Virginia.
 We will also help you cope with related injuries, build a recovery plan, and we will build the strongest possible case to win for you the full financial compensation you are entitled to collect under Virginia law.
 Above all, we will be always and only on your side.

 Who Pays the Bills for Bicycle Accident Injuries?

 According to the CDC, only one percent of trips taken in the U.S. are by bicycle, but nearly two percent of all traffic fatalities are bicyclists.
 Bicyclists do not have the protection of an enclosure around them, as do cars, trucks and other vehicles.
 Bicyclists are, in most cases, the most difficult to see on the roadways.
 Yet, a bicycle is considered a vehicle by Virginia law.

 People injured in bicycle accidents may or may not have bicyclist insurance.
 Most must rely upon their auto insurance to pay for medical bills and damages if a car was involved in the accident in some way.